 As you’re brainstorming tagline ideas, try to come up with a phrase that will capture who you are as a business and that you’d be proud to associate with your brand far into the future.

 Once you choose the right tagline, decide how you’re going to incorporate it into your brand.
-Use your logo tagline on website pages and marketing materials, and ensure when you create your logo design that it’s aligned with what your brand identity is trying to express.
+Use your logo tagline on website pages and marketing materials, and ensure when you create your logo that it’s aligned with what your brand identity is trying to express.